ccsahu/ai-db-search/PROJECT.md

-# Smart DB Search - End-to-End Architecture
+# AI DB Search - End-to-End Architecture

 This is a **Spring Boot RAG (Retrieval-Augmented Generation) application** that enables natural language querying of a database using AI.